pitastrudl/wekanwiki/Backup.md

 # Backup Docker

-Note: Do not run `docker-compose down`, it does delete wekan-app and wekan-db containers with all data.
+Note: Do not run `docker-compose down` without verifying your docker-compose file, it does not delete the data by default but caution is advised.
+Refer to https://docs.docker.com/compose/reference/down/.

 [docker-compose.yml](https://raw.githubusercontent.com/wekan/wekan/master/docker-compose.yml)